-The Environmental Services Division is responsible for maintaining compliance with federal, state, and local regulations, and creating a culture of environmental stewardship in Kalamazoo through proactive collaboration in regulatory oversight and support, program development and administration, and public outreach & education.
+The Water Resources Division is also responsible for maintaining compliance with federal, state, and local regulations, and creating a culture of environmental stewardship in Kalamazoo through proactive collaboration in regulatory oversight and support, program development and administration, and public outreach & education.
 Many programs are in place to ensure the protection of our water resources and environment, the proper treatment of wastewater, and the safe management of hazardous materials, among others.
-Additional information is available at www.protectyourwater.net. or by contacting the Environmental Services Division at (269) 337-8365.
+Additional information is available at www.protectyourwater.net. or by contacting the Water Resources Division at (269) 337-8365.
 Please notify us at (269) 337-8149 if you notice any unusual activity or individuals around City water facilities, tanks, wells, or hydrants.

 Cross Connection Program